gabrieltheodoropoulos/GTCodable/Readme.md

 With GTCodable protocol I’m not reinventing the wheel, I’m just putting together different tools that Swift provides us with and I’m automating certain tasks.
 In a fast forward mode, here’s what GTCodable has to offer:

-*   Convert an object into a dictionary, JSON format, Plist file, or data file (archive made by NSKeyedArchiver) by just calling a simple method for each case (I don’t think it could be faster and more natural than that).
+*   Convert an object into a dictionary, JSON, Plist, or archived data (archive made by NSKeyedArchiver) by just calling a simple method for each case (I don’t think it could be faster and more natural than that).
-*   Save a converted object as described above in the respective file format.
+*   Save a converted object as described above to the respective file format.
 *   Save manually JSON data, dictionary, or archive data to custom URLs with custom names.
 *   Exclude properties from being encoded or converted.
 *   Convert objects to dictionaries (have I said that?).